rosemata/rosemata/README.md

 ✉️  You can contact me at [roselle.tmata@gmail.com](mailto:roselle.tmata@gmail.com) *

-🚀  I'm currently working on [IOS Mobile Development course with Codepath](http://www.codepath.org/courses/ios-mobile-development) *
+🌱  I'm currently working on [IOS Mobile Development course with Codepath](http://www.codepath.org/courses/ios-mobile-development) *

-🌱  I'm learning Android and IOS Development *

 🤝  I'm open to collaborating on any interesting projects! *